Does an article need to be removed from preprint if it is accepted by a journal?

 In both of these cases, though, as you may guess, the authors are likely to want to publish the same work in a more traditional format in a peer-reviewed journal.
 Of course, this raises the question of what happens to the preprint once a definitive version of the manuscript is accepted by a traditional journal.
 Some authors may even ask whether the preprint needs to be removed or taken down from the preprint server prior to publication in a traditional journal.

-What happens when I publish a preprint in a traditional journal?
+What happens when you publish a preprint in a traditional journal?

 Importantly, most traditional journals will clearly link to or cite the preprint that an article is based on once it is published.
 This is to maintain the continuity and integrity of the scientific record and to provide readers with a complete picture of the progress and evolution of the work.
 Some journals will do this automatically, especially if the paper was submitted directly from a preprint server (more on this below), while in other cases it is the author’s responsibility to cite their own preprint and alert the publishing journal of the need to link to the earlier version.